haydenhughes/howl/README.md

 # Howl
 A dead man's switch that sends alerts if a GET request doesn't arrive on time.
+Check out wolf for a cli client to help streamline the process of checkin.

 ## Services
 A service is a platform which can send data like emails or discord.
 Currently